Nick Youngquest: Outside rugby

 In 2006, Youngquest posed nude for the Naked Rugby League Calendar 2007-08, stirring controversy after his revealing pose - in which one hand is placed partially over his genitalia.
 The NRL reacted by distancing itself from the project, stating that they do not endorse nor authorise the calendar.
 The sales of the calendar helped to raise funds for the National Breast Cancer Foundation.
 Youngquest has also worked as a professional model.
 He is hired by agencies Ford Models and DT Model Management, and has done advertising campaign for designer fragrances Paco Rabanne.

-During his time as a professional Rugby League player, Youngquest gained exposure from his involvement with a variety of charitable organizations and was featured on the cover of numerous magazines worldwide.
+During his time as a professional rugby league player, Youngquest gained exposure from his involvement with a variety of charitable organizations and was featured on the cover of numerous magazines worldwide.
 In 2008, Youngquest was discovered by David Todd and has since been represented exclusively by DT Model Management in the U.S.

 In late 2012, Youngquest decided to step away from rugby to pursue opportunities in modeling, appearing in a campaign for Abercrombie & Fitch shot by Bruce Weber.
 He currently resides in New York City.
 In 2013, he became the face of the new masculine fragrance INVICTUS by Paco Rabanne.

 Brooklyn Kings Rugby League Club

-In 2014, Youngquest became the head coach for semi-professional rugby league club, the Brooklyn Kings, who play in the USARL.
+In 2014, Youngquest became the head coach for semi-professional rugby league club, the Brooklyn Kings RLFC, who play in the USARL.
 Youngquest has been developing new and older players with the goal of expanding rugby league in the United States, and as well as develop star players for team USA for the Rugby League World Cup.